elixirschool/elixirschool/lessons/basics/iex_helpers.md

 Now we have a bunch of information about Map including where its source is stored and the modules it references.
 This is quite useful when exploring custom, foreign data types, and new functions.

-The individual headings can be dense, but at a high level we can gather some relevent information:
+The individual headings can be dense, but at a high level we can gather some relevant information:

 - Its an atom data type
 - Where the source code is